 What is an option?

 An option is a contract to buy or sell a security for a specific price, called the strike price, on or before the option’s expiration date.
 Options are available for individual stocks, stock indexes, commodities and other securities.
-They trade on stock exchanges and can be bought and sold both through brokers and self-direct investing platforms.
+They trade on stock exchanges and can be bought and sold both through brokers and self-directed investing platforms.

 Call options grant their holders the right to buy the underlying investment at the strike price.
 Put options permit their holders to sell at the strike price.
 If options are not exercised, they expire worthless on their expiration dates.